jeannchuab/CatApp/README.md

 ## Instructions to run the project

- - After download the project, on terminal, go to the path where the file Podfile is located and run "pod install"
+ - After clone the project, on terminal, go to the path where the file Podfile is located and run "pod install"
  - Open the file CatApp.xcworkspace on Xcode
  - Build and run the project